 Nonqualified Options

 Incorrect.
-Incentive Stock Options do not generate regular income taxes upon the exercise of the option, although they are taken into consideration when calculating AMT.
+Upon Exercising a Nonqualified Option, the employee must pay the strike price of the stock and is subject to regular income taxes on the spread of the fair market value over the exercise price.
+This spread is treated as compensation income.
+Incentive Stock Options, on the other hand, do not generate regular income taxes upon the exercise of the option, although they are taken into consideration when calculating AMT.

-The strike price becomes the basis of the stock when the stock option is exercised.
+The strike price is the basis of the stock when the stock option is exercised.

 Incentive Options

 Correct.
-The tax basis of stock acquired through an Incentive Stock Option becomes the price at which it was exercised.
+The tax basis of stock acquired through an Incentive Stock Option is the strike price at which it was exercised.

 Nonqualified Options

 Incorrect.
-The tax basis of stock acquired through an Incentive Stock Option becomes the price at which it was exercised.
+Assuming no restrictions, the tax basis of a Nonqualified Stock Option is the FMV of the stock upon exercise.
+Alternatively, the tax basis of stock acquired through an Incentive Stock Option is the strike price at which it was exercised.

 Assuming the stock is in no way restricted, the basis of the stock becomes the fair market value of the stock at the time the option is exercised.